2log-io/2log.io/README.md

 2log.io is a plugin collection for the QuickHub framework, which I released under the MPL for free use. please see www.quickhub.org for further information.

 ### Qt
-This software ist mainly based on Qt, the cross platform framework of my choice.
+This software ist mainly based on Qt (www.qt.io), the cross platform framework of my choice.
 It's using the following Qt Modules published under the terms of the LGPL / GPL v.2
 - QtCore
 - QtNetwork
 - QtWebsockets